Azure/azure-sdk-for-java/sdk/communication/azure-communication-administration/README.md

 ## Key concepts

-There are two forms of authentication to use the Admnistration SDK.
+There are two forms of authentication to use the Administration SDK:

-### Using your AAD Credentials
+### Azure Active Directory Token Authentication
-Currently, AAD authentication is just possible for CommunicationIdentityClient.
+Currently, Azure Active Directory (AAD) authentication is only possible for CommunicationIdentityClient.
 The DefaultAzureCredential object must be passed to the CommunicationIdentityClientBuilder via the credential() funtion.
 Endpoint and httpClient must also be set via the endpoint() and httpClient() functions respectively.

+CLIENT_SECRET, CLIENT_ID and TENANT_ID environment variables
-Client secret, client id and tenant id will be needed to create a DefaultAzureCredential object.
+needed to create a DefaultAzureCredential object.

 <!-- embedme ./src/samples/java/com/azure/communication/administration/ReadmeSamples.java#L377-L389 -->
 ```java